sazonovanton/SirChatalot/README.md

 * OpenAI.MaxTokens: The maximum number of tokens to use for generating responses.
 * OpenAI.MinLengthTokens: The minimum number of tokens to use for generating responses.
 Optional, default 100.
 * OpenAI.AudioFormat: The audio format to convert voice messages (`ogg`) to (can be `wav`, `mp3` or other supported by Whisper).
 Stated whithout a dot.
+* OpenAI.TranscribeOnly: If set to True, will only provide Video/Audio transcript.
+If False, it will also answer the message.
 * OpenAI.SystemMessage: The message that will shape your bot's personality.
 * OpenAI.MaxSessionLength: The maximum number of user messages in a session (can be used to reduce tokens used).
 Optional.
 * OpenAI.ChatDeletion: Whether to delete the user's history if conversation is too long.
 Optional.